 - I Can’t Believe it’s Not Butter: Vegan Spread

-- Wayfare: Dairy-Free Salted Whipped Butter
+- Wayfare Foods: Dairy-Free Salted Whipped Butter

 - Wild Creamery: European Style Butter Alternative

 Any of these brands provide great flavor.
-But can also go minimalist: coconut oil or olive oil taste marvelous when spread on toast or warmed bread.
+But you can also go minimalist: coconut oil or olive oil taste marvelous when spread on toast or warmed bread.

 Serving Suggestions